JuliaDataScience/JuliaDataScience/contents/dataframes_join.md

 Oops again.
 This is a very common error with `DataFrame`s and `join`s.
 The tables for the 2020 and 2021 grades have a duplicate column name, namely `:name`.
-Like before, the error that `DataFrames.jl` outputs informs us a simple suggestion to fix.
+Like before, the error that `DataFrames.jl` outputs shows a simple suggestion that might fix the issue.
 We can just pass `makeunique=true` to solve this:

 ```jl